OmotayoMaryam/CREDIT-RISK-AND-FINANCIAL-ANALYTICS-IN-BANKING-SECTOR/README.md

 SQL Server Management Studio

 # DATA STRUCTURE
-There are 6 tables, each containing a 2years transaction records.
-These datasets collectively provide comprehensive information on various aspects of user data, such as:
+The dataset consists of 6 interrelated tables containing a total of 3,380 records.
+All tables are linked through primary and foreign key relationships enabling cross-table analysis using SQL JOIN operations.These datasets collectively provide comprehensive information on various aspects such as:

 Customer table: This table contains 11 columns and 200 rows.
 It tells personal information about each customer.
+It serves as the master table and it is linked to the account and loan tables via the customerID column.

 Account table: The table contains 8 columns and 280 rows.
+It has the record of all bank accounts opened by customers.
 Each customer in the customer table has at least one account type (savings, current, fixed and Domiciliary).
-It provides essential information about each account.
+It is linked to customer table via customerID and Transaction table via AccountID.

-Transaction table: It contains 9 columns and 1500 rows.
-The table gives a detailed information on each transaction that has taken place in the bank.
+Transaction table: This table records all financial transactions carried out across all accounts.
+It is the largest table in the dataset as it contains 9 columns and 1500 rows.
+It is linked to Account table via AccountID.

 Repayment table: It contains 8 columns and 700 rows.
 This table contains records of borrower's loan repayment transactions,including repayment date, amount paid and repayment status. it is used to monitor loan performance, track repayment behaviour and assess credit risk.

 Loan table; It contains 11 columns and 300 rows.
-This table gives detailed information about each loam issued to customers, including loan amount, interest rate, loan status and loan type amongst others.
+This table gives detailed information about all loans disbursed to customers, including loan amount, interest rate, loan status and loan type amongst others.
+It is linked to the customer table via customerID and to the Repayment table via LoanID.

 Expenses table; It contains 9 columns and 400 rows.
 It contains records of organizational expenditures, including expense category, departments, payment mode and other related expenditure details.
 It is used to monitor spending, analyze departmental expenses, track budget utilization, and support financial reporting.

 Prior to Analysis, the data sets were cleaned and validated.
 This included removing duplicate records,confirming the absence of null values and verifying each column was assigned to appropriate data type.

 # BUSINESS QUESTIONS
-To address the objectives of this project, I made a list of bussiness questions and wrote a corresponding SQL Queries to answer them.
+To address the objectives of this project, I made a list of business questions and wrote a corresponding SQL Queries to answer them.
 These questions were designed to analyse customer profiles, loan performance, repayment behaviour and expense trends, tranforming raw banking data into actionable insights that support informed lending decisions and effective credit risk management.
 The under listed business questions guided the analysis:

-1. What is the total number of customers and loans in the portfolio?
+1. What is the total number of customers in the portfolio?
 2. What is the total and average loan amount issued by the bank?
 3. What is the average loan amount by occupation?
 4. How much interest revenue is generated per loan type?
-6. What is the loan disbursement trend over time?
+5. What is the loan disbursement trend over time?
-7. What is the total outstanding loan balance per customer?
+6. What is the total outstanding loan balance per customer?
-8. Which loans are non-performing
+7. Which loans are non-performing?
-9. Which customers have both a loan and a savings account?
+8. Which customers have both a loan and a savings account?
-10. What is the total loan amount disbursed vs total repaid?
+9. What is the total loan amount disbursed vs total repaid?
-11. Which regions have the highest loan defaults?
+10. Which regions have the highest loan defaults?
-12. Which customers took loans but never made a repayment?
+11. Which customers took loans but never made a repayment?
-13. How does transaction volume compare to loan repayment trend monthly?
+12. How does transaction volume compare to loan repayment trend monthly?
-14. What is the total number of customers, accounts, loans and transactions?
+13. What is the total number of customers, accounts, loans and transactions?
-15. How do total bank expenses compare to total transaction revenue?
+14. How do total bank expenses compare to total transaction revenue?
-16. What is the overall NPL ratio?
+15. What is the overall NPL ratio?
-17. Which occupation has the highest loan deafault rate
+16. Which occupation has the highest loan deafault rate
-18. How does the average repayment period compare to loan term?
+17. How does the average repayment period compare to loan term?
-19. What is the on-time vs late vs missed repayment rate?
+18. What is the on-time vs late vs missed repayment rate?
-20. What is the collateral type distribution across loans?
+19. What is the collateral type distribution across loans?

 # Key Findings
-1. Self-employed,Unemployed and students customers default most
+1. Self-employed and Unemployed customers default most
 2. Over-Leveraged customers showing default payment
 3. Budget inconsistencies across departments
 4. Regional default concentration
 5. Maturing Loans with high outstanding balances
-6. unsecured loans have lowest recovery rates
+6. Unsecured loans have lowest recovery rates

 # Recommendations
 Based on the analysis conducted across the 6 tables covering customers,loans,repayments, transactions,expenses and departments, the following recommendations are made to improve credit risk management,loan recovery and overall financial performance: